verbosepodcast/site/_posts/2014-01-28-resolute-and-predictable.md

 ---
 layout: post
 episode:  "Episode 8"
-title: "Resolute and Predictable"
+title: ""
-date:   2014-01-28 19:12:11
-imagecaption: "Resolute and Predictable"
 ---

-####Episode 8
-###Resolute and Predictable
+##Episode 8: Resolute and Predictable

 In which we square our chins, gird our loins, bare our teeth and turn our gaze to the future.
 It’s not a good look for any of us.
 We talk a little about some of our crowd-sourced resolutions and predictions for the new year, some of which may prove to be more elusive than others.